carlinhosfranco/BenSP-Suite/README.md

 #       Benchmark for Stream Parallelism - BenSP

-BenSP os a suite of parameterizable benchmarks for stream parallelism which is used to evaluate stream processing characteristics.
+BenSP is a suite of parameterizable benchmarks for stream parallelism which is used to evaluate stream processing characteristics.

+Please, feel free to contact me: francocaam at gmail dot com

 ## How to cite BenSP